lammps/lammps/doc/src/pair_python.rst

 * itype = the (numerical) type of the first atom
 * jtype = the (numerical) type of the second atom

-This functions need to compute the force and the energy, respectively, and use the result as return value.
+This functions need to compute the (scaled) force and the energy, respectively, and use the result as return value.
 The functions need to use the *pmap* dictionary to convert the LAMMPS atom type number to the symbolic value of the internal potential parameter data structure.
 Following the *LJCutMelt* example, here are the two functions:

 .. code-block:: python